April 27th 2021

 - You receive an email claiming to be from one of the well-known parcel delivery firms, with an attached file claiming to be a delivery note or tracking notification.
 Open the attachment and your device will be infected with spyware or ransomware, causing major problems.

 - Many retail and other websites display customer reviews of either their products, or their user experience of the site.
 Most people tend to have their purchase influenced by reading online reviews, but fake reviews are very commonplace.
-There are several ways that these are created and perpetrated, including sellers purchasing their own products, shipping them as gifts to others then leaving a glowing review for themselves via fake accounts.
+There are several ways that these are created and perpetrated, including sellers purchasing their own products, shipping them as gifts to others then leaving a glowing review for themselves via fake accounts, known as ‘brushing scams’.

 What to do